pmazak/jenkins-demo/README.md

 ---
 ## Usage
-    gradle jenkins
+    1. gradle jenkins
-     (after config/.jenkins is created, stop the server) gradle plugins jenkins
+     (After config/.jenkins is created, stop the server)
+    2. gradle plugins jenkins
-     (after it's up, from a separate console run the following) gradle createJob
+     (After server is up, from a separate console run the following)
+    3. gradle createJob
+    4+. gradle commitabunch (Use as often as you like to see code changes between builds.)
 ---
 ## Presentation
 Get the slide deck from [SkyDrive](http://cid-adc7888fd558a4e8.office.live.com/self.aspx/.Public/Presentations/).